Resource guide for new IT staff

 Build your campus IT network

-• If you’re interested in making a new IT contact and beginning to build your professional network you can contact the UW IT Mentoring program.
+If you’re interested in making a new IT contact and beginning to build your professional network, you can participate in the UW IT Mentoring program.
 There’s no obligation to join the program!
 Instead, the Mentoring program will pair you with another IT professional on campus who can answer your questions and help you begin to navigate UW–Madison’s complex IT landscape.
 Complete this form to begin.

 Familiarize yourself with guidelines and best practices